microsoft/chat-copilot/README.md

 <img src="images/UI-Sample.png" alt="Chat Copilot UI" width="800"/>

 # Prerequisites
-You will need the following to run the sample
+You will need the following items to run the sample:

 **Frontend application:**
 The web UI application will run on Azure.